confusedalex/GoldEconomy/README.md

 - **/bank deposit <gold>**
   Deposits the specified amount of gold from your inventory into your bank account (e.g., `/bank deposit 10`).
 To deposit everything use `/bank deposit` without an amount.
 - **/bank withdraw <gold>**
   Withdraws the specified amount of gold from your bank account into your inventory (e.g., `/bank withdraw 5`).
-To deposit everything use `/bank deposit` without an amount.
+To withdraw everything use `/bank withdraw` without an amount.
 - **/bank pay <player> <gold>**
   Transfers the specified amount of gold to another player (e.g., `/bank pay Alex 20`).